lotlouischoitslab/Trajectory_Re-identification_Probabilistic_Time-Space/README.md

 - **Louis Sungwoo Cho, Civil & Environmental Engineering (Transportation) Major, Computer Science Minor, </br> University of Illinois at Urbana-Champaign (UIUC)**
 - **Alireza Talebpour, Assistant Professor Civil & Environmental Engineering (Transportation), </br> University of Illinois at Urbana-Champaign (UIUC)**

+## Algorithm:
+First, the trajectory points for x and y coordinates are parsed in.
+The points are then filtered so we do not have any empty arrays in the nested data file.
+For each of the predDataloader, se have the mean x coordinates, mean y coordinates, and the standard deviation of x and y coordinates.
+We feed those in with the x and y coordinates of each trajectory into a helper function which will calculate the line integral and return the best trajectory.
+The best trajectory is determined by returning the maximum line integral value.

 ## HighwayNet Six Maneuver Architecture